15 Great Ways You Can Support Charities

 Are you a business with unwanted but functional electronics?
 Whether it’s laptops, computers or phones, don’t send them to landfill or let them take up space – get in touch with a charity who can collect, wipe the data and resell them for life-saving funds.
 A charity may not be the first place you think of for secure asset IT removal, but these services are incredibly reputable and completely free of charge, so you know you’re doing your bit for charity, the environment and your business.

 15. Sell items and donate profits to charity

-Car boots, garage sales and fetes are all gearing up for a summer sale, so why not get involved and donate some of your profits to charity?
+From car boots to garage sales and Vinted to Facebook Marketplace – there are countless ways to sell your old items these days, so why not get involved and donate some of your profits to charity?
 Many people have items that they may not want to donate, but rather sell and give a percentage of funds to their chosen charity.
 Any funds help with making a difference and you get to help spread the awareness of the cause at the same time.

-If you are involved in any fundraisers or want advice on how to support our charity further, we would love to hear from you.
+If you’re involved in any fundraisers or want advice on how you can support our charity further, we would love to hear from you.